Skip to Main Content

 • Give, receive, or exchange services.

-• The average home share stipend, $160/month versus $800/month for a one bedroom apartment rental in our service area.
+• The average home share stipend, $340/month versus $850/month for a one bedroom apartment rental in our service area.
+This added up to $81,780 in rental savings in FY2014.

 What is a home share worth?

-• A house cleaner working 4 hours/week makes $171/month
+• A house cleaner working 4 hours/week makes $184/month

-• An animal caretaker working 1 hour/week makes $42/month
+• An animal caretaker working 1 hour/week makes $48/month

-• A home maintenance and repair service provider working 2 hours/week makes $137/month
+• A home maintenance and repair service provider working 2 hours/week makes $140/month

-• A hired driver working 2 hours/week makes $88/month
+• A hired driver working 2 hours/week makes $96/month

 Sources: